hitochan777/pinyin-translator/README.md

 # pinyin translator.

-An extremely simple server that convert Chinese characters to pinyin using [CC-CEDICT](https://cc-cedict.org/editor/editor.php) dictionary.
+An extremely simple server that converts Chinese characters to pinyin using [CC-CEDICT](https://cc-cedict.org/editor/editor.php) dictionary.
 Using this dictionary enables us to translate context-dependent word such as 银行 where 行 has multiple possible pronunciation.

-Behind the scenes this server simply uses [github.com/jcramb/cedict](https://github.com/jcramb/cedict) package for downloading dictionary and translate Chinese characters.
+Behind the scene, this server simply uses [github.com/jcramb/cedict](https://github.com/jcramb/cedict) package for downloading dictionary and translate Chinese characters.

 ## Getting started